This article presents a study showing that doing the following on white bread can lower the blood sugar response after eating it.

 Frozen bread was defrosted overnight at room temperature before consumption the following morning.
 Breads were frozen between 2 and 7 days.

-The bread was toasted on the morning following baking or purchase or following defrosting overnight at room temperature.
+The bread was toasted in the morning following baking or purchase or after defrosting overnight at room temperature.

 Each bread was eaten with 200 ml of water.
-No other foods were consumed other than the test bread.
+Other than the test bread, no other foods were consumed.

 Blood sugar testing